toasterparty/mp-audio-toolchain/README.md

 If it is an AudioGrp file, note the name of the subfolder which contains the audio sample (e.g. `ChozoGhost_EA6B4117`).
 This will be important later.

-Finally, note whether the file is mono or stero.
+Finally, note whether the file is mono or stereo.
 Your custom audio will have to match.
-To mix a stero track down to mono, use `Tracks > Mix > Mix Stero Down to Mono`.
+To mix a stereo track down to mono, use `Tracks > Mix > Mix Stereo Down to Mono`.

 ### 2.2 Exporting
 Once you have finished modifying existing in Audacity, you need to export it to the `mods` folder.